 Music has always been around me.
 Even if my parents didn’t have any music background, they’ve always loved listening to music and dancing.
 Music has animated them and keeps nourishing their lives.
 And they may have transmitted that to me since I was in my mother’s womb.

 Since 6 years old, I’ve been a musician, starting the Conservatory in France.
 My mum was always my #1 fan.
-Always present at all my concert performances (or most of them).
+Always there at all my concert performances (or most of them).
 She always encouraged me to practice and keep playing.
-She wanted me to learn the piano, and I choose … the flute. (related article).
-I remember that I had periods in my life when music was clearly not a priority, for instance in high school.
+She wanted me to learn the piano, and I choose … the flute.
+I remember that time when music was clearly not a priority, for instance in high school.
 I totally remember embarrassing moments during flute lessons.
 “Did you practice your music score this week?” would my flute teacher ask.
 To her utter despair, I would reply “No, sorry” with my most ill at ease tone.
-It’s only few years later that I finally found a new dynamic to play with other musicians.
+It’s only few years later that I finally found a new dynamic to play with other musicians in Gabon, The Netherlands and Canada.
 And since then music has never stopped and performing is my new motto.

 Never too late to start loving music

 Few years ago, my mum also discovered how magical it’s to sing in a choir.
 She loves singing, she is still learning a lot about music techniques and she’s thriving.
 I can testify that music has transformed her.
 She found more balance, more peace in expressing her emotions in another way.